Malta is a member of the European Union and is considered as an attractive jurisdiction for com...

-Whereas, a private limited company can be incorporated into minimum two directors and there is a restriction of not having more than 200 members.
+Whereas, a private limited company can be incorporated into a minimum of two directors and there is a restriction of not having more than 200 members.

 Every registered company whether public or private is required to get their accounts audited by a statutory auditor irrespective of their share capital, turnover, etc.

-However, in a case of LLP, an audit is required only if:
+However, in the case of LLP, an audit is required only if:

 In comparison to companies, an LLP is required to file fewer forms to ROC.
 Comparatively, LLPs are not obligated to maintain statutory registers, while companies are required to maintain various registers and records.

 Generally, the form filing fee for an LLP is less than the fee payable by a company.